 In accordance with the provisions of ASC Topic 260 - Earnings per Share, basic earnings per share is computed by dividing earnings available to common stockholders by the weighted average number of shares outstanding during the period.
 Other potentially dilutive common shares, and the related impact to earnings, are considered when calculating earnings per share on a diluted basis.
-The Company does not have any potentially dilutive common shares as of December 31, 2019.
+The Company does not have any potentially dilutive common shares as of March 31, 2020.

-The following information sets forth the computation of the weighted average basic and diluted net increase/(decrease) in net assets per share from operations for the December 31, 2019 and 2018 (dollars in thousands, except share amounts):
+The following information sets forth the computation of the weighted average basic and diluted net increase/(decrease) in net assets per share from operations for the three and six months ended March 31, 2020 and 2019 (dollars in thousands, except share and per share amounts):